Blaisorblade/pdbp.github.io/index.md

  - Monads (cfr `Computation`) naturally lead to a pointful programming style.
  - Arrows (cfr. `Program`) naturally lead to a pointfree programming style.

-Note that
+On the other hand

- - Monad based computations can, using [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category), use a pointfree programming style.
+ - Monad based computations *can*, using [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category), use a pointfree programming style.
- - Arrow based programs can, using [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf), use a pointful programming style.
+ - Arrow based programs *can*, using [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf), use a pointful programming style.

 Traditionally, the pointfree programming style has been considered to be elegant by some programmers and *abstruse* by other programmers.
 Luckily, the `Dotty` programming language comes to the rescue for the latter ones.